Directive Launches First Comprehensive Database for Search Marketing

 At Directive, we primarily use the flat retainer model.
 To us, this makes the most sense, especially in the B2B and enterprise space.

-Percentage of spend and hourly rates can easily lead to conflict of interests.
+The percentage of spend and hourly rates can easily lead to a conflict of interest.
 We want to ensure our clients’ performance is our number one priority, and we give them the quality services they deserve.
 This also allows our team to take learning and research time seriously.

 Also, a flat fee allows our teams to spark creativity in how they approach search engine advertising.
 If a Google Ads campaign is struggling, we can position our clients on third-party directories like Capterra or Software Advice.
 It’s important to not settle with what’s not working and discover new ways that can move the needle for clients.